robcog-iai/RobCoG/Content/Maps/MMM/README.md

 The MMM map is for RobCoG/VR only.
-If you want to use RobCoG with ROS and a Robot please checkout the "Robot-Vr-Map".
+If you want to use RobCoG with ROS and a Robot please checkout the "IAI-Kitchen-Robot-Vr-Map".